Professor of Anthropology

 B.A., Centre College, Anthropology/Sociology & Spanish

-Introduction to Anthropology, Introduction to Archaeology, Cultural Ecology, Cultural
+Introduction to Anthropology, Principles of Archaeology, Cultural Ecology, Cultural Geography, Archaeology Seminar, and Bahamas: Field Archaeology (study abroad).

 2012 Outside the Hacienda Walls: The Archaeology of Plantation Peonage in Nineteenth-Century Yucatan.
 University of Arizona Press, Tucson.